mkrou/glacis/README.md

 - **Pydantic**: for data validation.
 - **htmx**: for handling dynamic HTML interactions.
 - **Pico CSS**: for styling the web interface.
+- **PandasAI**: for generating answers to questions about flight data.